 On September 17, 2007, the Company's Board of Directors and stockholders adopted the Company's 2007 Incentive Stock and Awards Plan, which was subsequently amended on November 5, 2008, February 26, 2012, July 18, 2012, May 2, 2013 and September 27, 2013 (as amended, the "2007 Plan").
-The 2007 Plan reached its term in September 2017, and we can no longer issue additional awards under this plan, however, options still outstanding previously issued under the 2007 Plan will remain outstanding until they are exercised, reach their maturity or are otherwise cancelled/forfeited.
 On June 13, 2017, the Company's Board of Directors and stockholders adopted the Company's 2017 Incentive Stock and Awards Plan (the "2017 Plan" together with the 2007 Plan, the "Plans")).
-As of September 30, 2017, the 2017 Plan provide for the issuance of a maximum of 2,000,000 shares of the Company's common stock.
+As of June 30, 2017, the 2007 Plan and 2017 Plan provide for the issuance of a maximum of 5,000,000 and 2,000,000 shares of the Company's common stock, respectively.
 The purpose of the Plans is to attract and retain directors, officers, consultants, advisors and employees whose services are considered valuable, to encourage a sense of proprietorship and to stimulate an active interest of such persons in the Company's development and financial success.
 Under the Plans, the Company is authorized to issue incentive stock options intended to qualify under Section 422 of the Internal Revenue Code, non-qualified stock options, restricted stock units and restricted stock.
 The Plans are administered by the Compensation Committee of the Company's Board of Directors.